dariusprince90/geoclaim_react/README.md

 - The colour should contrast well with the background map.
 - The color cannot be orange (that colour is reserved for claiming streets)
 - Every feature in the data, has got a strength property, this strengt property equals to the opacity of the color. (road sections degrade over time).
 Strength 100 = opacity 100%

-This is a privately funded hobby project, which will be used for scouting purposes, therefore the budget isn't big.
-I am willing to spend $20 on this code.
-Don't react when your bid is above that.

-Love to hear from you.

-Regards

-Arjan